The RN-MSN program allows Registered Nurses to obtain a Master of Science in Nursing degree through a focused curriculum.

 The curricula for the Master of Science in Nursing (MSN) and Doctor of Nursing Practice (DNP) programs combine important knowledge and skills with a friendly and caring spirit.
 Students like you share diverse backgrounds and personal and professional experiences with seasoned teaching faculty and clinical preceptors, who contribute to robust classroom discussions and enriching and exciting clinical interactions.
 Our goal is to prepare and challenge you for that next step in your professional career.

-After completing the bridge courses, all RN-to-MSN students complete the courses of study for their chosen specialty.
+After completing these 14 credits of bridge courses, all RN-to-MSN students complete the courses of study for their chosen specialty.

 Nursing N 201 Health Assessment Challenge RN-MSN